Harold Finch-Hatton: Politics

 Finch-Hatton was an unsuccessful candidate for the British House of Commons in 1885, 1886 and 1892, but was returned as a Conservative for Newark in 1895.
 He resigned in 1898 on account of disagreement with the policy of his party of making concessions made to the Liberal Unionists.
 He was one of the founders of the Imperial Federation League, and when the North Queensland Separation League was formed he was appointed chairman of the London committee.
 He also worked for the development of the Pacific route to Australia, and was secretary to the Pacific Telegraph Company for the formation of a line from Vancouver Island to Australia.

 Later life

-He died suddenly of heart failure at London on 16 May 1904.

-He was buried in Ewerby, Lincolnshire.